-On the basis of its ILAAP the group conducts an ongoing self-assessment of its liquidity risk profile, risk measurement and management framework and its liquidity adequacy.
-The outcome of this process is documented annually in the Group's Liquidity Adequacy Statement (LAS) signed by the Management Board of BAWAG Group.
-On the basis of the ILAAP, the Management Board is convinced that the current risk management framework allows a comprehensive identification, quantification, measurement and steering of all relevant liquidity risks and considers the liquidity and funding position of BAWAG Group as solid and fully adequate as of 31 December 2020.
+On the basis of its ILAAP, the Group conducts an ongoing self-assessment of its liquidity risk profile, risk measurement and management framework, and liquidity adequacy.
+The outcome of this process is documented annually in the Group's liquidity adequacy statement (LAS) signed by the Management Board of BAWAG Group.
+On the basis of the ILAAP, the Management Board is convinced that the current risk management framework allows for the comprehensive identification, quantification, measurement and steering of all relevant liquidity risks and considers the liquidity and funding position of BAWAG Group to be solid and fully adequate as of 31 December 2021.